Black Rider (song): Cultural references

 The surprising line "The size of your cock will get you nowhere", much remarked upon in reviews of Rough and Rowdy Ways, is a close but more concise paraphrase of a sentence in Satire IX by the Ancient Roman poet Juvenal.

 The line "Some enchanted evening I'll sing you a song" is a reference to the Rodgers and Hammerstein song "Some Enchanted Evening", which Dylan had recorded on his 2015 album Shadows in the Night.

 The song's final line, "Black Rider Black rider, you've been on the job too long", is an allusion to the refrain of the traditional folk song "Duncan and Brady", which Dylan played live between 1999 and 2002, and a 1992 studio recording of which appeared on his album The Bootleg Series Vol. 8: Tell Tale Signs: Rare and Unreleased 1989–2006.

 Live performances

 "Black Rider" received its live debut at the Riverside Theater in Milwaukee, Wisconsin on November 2, 2021, the first concert of Dylan's Rough and Rowdy Ways World Wide Tour.
+According to Dylan's official website, he has performed the song in concert 250 times as of April 2025.